 It is flanked by three statues representing from left to right:

-As for the two Romanesque tympana, they depict the Dormition and the Crowning of the Virgin.
+The two Romanesque tympana depict the Dormition and the Crowning of the Virgin.

-The very popular and henceforth famous Christmas Market originally took place in this location.
+The very popular and subsequently famous Christmas Market initially occurred in this location.

 The North lateral Portal of the Transept

-The portal of the north transept, of late Flemish gothic style, is more recent than the south portal.
+The late Flemish gothic style north transept portal is more recent than the south portal.

 Carried out by Johannes of Aachen, it is dedicated to St Laurent and recounts his martyrdom.